rlingam/dotfiles/README.md

 `ln -s [where you want it installed] [what you want installed]`

+replace whats in the brackets with the corresponding directories

 for example

 `ln -s /home/USER/suckless/dwm/config.h  /home/USER/Dotfiles/dotfiles/suckless/dwm/config.h`

-for dependencies, you can install the dependencies manually by looking at the install script for the dependencies and installing them manually via package manager.
+Replace USER with your username for dependencies, you can install the dependencies manually by looking at the install script for the dependencies and installing them manually via package manager.